tadpol/ucr/README.md

 Long options can be boolean true `--term` or false `--no-term`.
 Long options can be given any value `--term=value`.
 If a long option is repeated, the last one is the value used.

 Keys are an argument with a `=`, such as `sid=qwerty`.
 These are converted into environment variables.
 The key name is converted to uppercase and prefixed with the script name.
-(So `sid=qwerty` gets exported as `UCR_SID=qwerty`)
+(So `sid=qwerty` gets exported as `${(U)scriptname}_SID=qwerty`)

 After all options and keys have been removed from the argument list, the remaining args are used to search for a function.
 This is done by prefixing the script name and adding `_` between args.
 If a function is not found, the last argument is dropped and searched again.
-If nothing is found after trying all subpatterns, then the function `ucr_function_not_found` is called.
+If nothing is found after trying all subpatterns, then the function `${scriptname}_function_not_found` is called.

-`ucr tasks` is useful to see what tasks have been defined.
+`$scriptname tasks` is useful to see what tasks have been defined.

-`ucr state` is useful to see how arguments have been parsed.
+`$scriptname state` is useful to see how arguments have been parsed.

 ### Config files

 If there is a `.env` file in the current directory, all of the key=values in it will get loaded into the ENV.

-A sectioned config file can be put at `$HOME/.config/{scriptname}/config`.
-(The old location of `$HOME/.{scriptname}rc` will be checked if there is no file in .config) This follows a simple INI format.
+A sectioned config file can be put at `$HOME/.config/${scriptname}/config`.
+(The old location of `$HOME/.${scriptname}rc` will be checked if there is no file in .config) This follows a simple INI format.
 Everything before the first section will always get loaded.
 Following sections can be loaded with the `--sec=<section>` option.
 All of these are loaded into the ENV.

 Keys on the command line before `--sec=` will get overwritten, where keys after it will override what is in the config.  `--sec=` can be used multiple times to load multiple sections if you really want.